 Smyrna real estate is some of the most expensive in Tennessee, although Smyrna house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Smyrna isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Smyrna are a mix of both white- and blue-collar jobs.
+Smyrna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Smyrna is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Smyrna who work in office and administrative support (19.13%), sales jobs (8.79%), and management occupations (7.47%).
+There are especially a lot of people living in Smyrna who work in office and administrative support (18.66%), sales jobs (7.62%), and management occupations (7.35%).

 Also of interest is that Smyrna has more people living here who work in computers and math than 95% of the places in the US.

 Smyrna is a very ethnically-diverse town.
 The people who call Smyrna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smyrna residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Smyrna include Irish, German, Italian, and French .
+Smyrna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.83% of the town’s residents.
+Important ancestries of people in Smyrna include German, Irish, Scottish, and French .

 The most common language spoken in Smyrna is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Laotian.